 Location Forensics Expert Witness

-• Reviewing CCTV and ANPR data to compare with digital location evidence.
+- Reviewing CCTV and ANPR data to compare with digital location evidence.

 Some further details about location forensics are discussed in the following (click on the drop-down arrow):

-• Mobile Device Location Storage
+Mobile Device Location Storage

 Location evidence may also be present in general use and device data stored, for example, if there photographs from a particular area, users conversing about visits to particular locations or emails of bookings at X hotel etc.

 Most importantly, the accuracy of each source of location evidence is often crucial to consider, since although a mobile device may have a GPS receiver, the location evidence on a device may actually be approximating the location, based on the mobile and WiFi networks in the area or otherwise.
 Hence, it is important to consider the limitations of what can be determined for each source in relation to the locations of a device.
-It may also be important to combine this with other device evidence, such as the steps/health information and other interactions with the device even to the extent of if the phone is picked up, its screen lit up etc. which all may be logged.
+It is also generally important to combine this with other device evidence, such as the steps/health information and other interactions with the device even to the extent of if the phone is picked up, its screen lit up etc. which all may be logged.

 There may also be other forms of stored evidence such as application and Cloud location point data (see below).

-• Vehicle Trackers and Telematics
+Vehicle Trackers, Sat Navs and Telematics

-Trackers may be fitted internal to vehicles by the manufacturer or after market as well as for insurance purposes (black boxes).
-Cars may also now have synchronised applications provided by car manufacturers and data may also be stored directly within the vehicle itself (telematics).
+Vehicles may also now have synchronised usually phone applications provided by car manufacturers and data may also be stored directly within the vehicle computer system itself (telematics).
 In all cases, this information may used as evidence in cases in terms of the location of the vehicle and also interactions with it including things such as ignition events and even when doors were opened/closed etc.

 As of April 2018, all new model type cars should be fitted with an eCall system allowing GPS location information to be sent to the emergency services via a tracker and SIM card unit fitted to the car.
 Hence all new model cars theoretically after this date will contain a type of tracker and SIM card.
 The SIM cards in the absence of other information, may also be used to perform cell site analysis.